 When you attend your specialist outpatient appointment, the specialist health team assess your condition and decide on the best course of treatment with you.

 The start of the waiting time is the date a referral was received by the treating hospital.

 The finish of the waiting time is the appointment date (for the 90th percentile wait) or the census date (for the percentage waiting within time).

 The number of days between the start and the end of the waiting time is calculated first.
 Then excluded from this total is any days the patient was Not Ready For Care and any days the patient was waiting as a less urgent category and any days the referral cannot be progressed because the hospital is awaiting further information from the referring practitioner.

 If a patient is offered an appointment and they cancel, or fail to show up for the appointment, their wait continues.
 At some clinics, as many as 1 in 4 patients fail to attend their appointment and many patients do not inform the hospital they are not coming.
 This means that not only does that patient have to wait longer for their appointment, but the appointment slot cannot be used for other patients, potentially extending their wait.
 This should be considered when interpreting these waiting times, and should be noted by patients who have been offered an appointment.

 90th percentile waiting times (days) for a new case specialist appointment

 How many days have 90% of people waited?

 This is a performance measure for hospitals which indicates the normal waiting period.
-The table shows the number of days that 90% of patients have waited for their new case specialist outpatient appointment up to a given day.
-For example, if the 90th percentile wait for category 1 patients is 35 days, this means that 90% of category 1 patients have waited 35 days or less, and there is a good chance that future category 1 patients may wait a similar number of days.
+The table shows the number of days that 90% of patients waited for their initial specialist outpatient appointment.
+For example, if the 90th percentile wait for category 1 patients is 35 days, this means that 90% of category 1 patients waited 35 days or less, and there is a good chance that future category 1 patients may be seen within a similar number of days.
 The waiting time for each clinic shows the mix of patients.